 5. Hive Beach, Burton Bradstock

-Hive Beach is a favourite walking spot amongst local dog lovers.
+Dorset dog beaches are a fan favourite, and Hive Beach is no exception with it being a walking spot amongst local dog lovers.
 It offers gentle sands to traverse, and there’s also a nice cafe at the beach’s edge, great for unwinding in.
 There are also gorgeous fields for your pets to run rampant in!

 The Best Coastal Dog Walks in Dorset